 Each day, each POW was given three ounces of water and two half mess kits of raw rice.
 Conditions in the hold were so bad, that the POWs began to develop heat blisters.

 The POWs discover that although the Japanese had removed the lights in the hold, they had not turned off the power to the lights.
 Some of the prisoners were able to wire the ship's blowers into this electrical system.
-Doing this allowed fresh air into the hold.
+Doing this allowed fresh air in the hold.
 The blowers were disconnected two days later when the Japanese discovered what had been done.

 The Japanese soon realized that if they did not do something many of the POWs would die.
-To prevent this, they opened the ship's number two hold and transferred 600 POWs into it.
+To prevent this, they opened the ship's number two hold and transferred 800 POWs into it.
 During the transfer, one POW was shot while attempting to escape.

 The Arisan Maru returned to Manila on October 20th.
-There, it joined a convoy.
+There, it joined a twelve ship convoy.
 On October 21st, the convoy left Manila and entered the South China Sea.
 The Japanese refused to mark POW ships with red crosses to indicate they were carrying POWs.
 This made the ships targets for American submarines.
 The POWs in the hold became so desperate that they prayed for the ship to be sunk.

 According to the survivors of the Arisan Maru, on Tuesday, October 24, 1944, about 5:00 pm, the ship was in the Bashi Channel in the South China Sea, off the coast of China.
 Some of the POWs were on deck preparing dinner for the POWs in the ship's two holds.
 Suddenly, sirens and other alarms were heard.
 The men inside the holds knew this meant that American submarines had been spotted.
 They began to chant for the submarines to sink the ship.

 The POWs were able to get onto the deck of the

 A group of 35 POWs swam to a nearby Japanese ship, but when the Japanese realized they were POWs, they pushed them away with poles and hit them with clubs.
 The Japanese destroyers in the convoy deliberately pulled away from the POWs as they attempted to reach them.

-As the ship got lower in the water, some of the POWs took to the water.
+As the ship got lower in the water, more of the POWs took to the water.
 These POWs attempted to escape the ship by clinging to rafts, hatch covers, flotsam and jetsam.
 Most of the POWs were still on deck even after it became apparent that the ship was sinking.
 At some point, the ship split in two.
 The exact time of the ship's sinking is not known since it took place after dark.

 Of the 1803 POWs who had boarded the ship, only nine survived the sinking.
-Five POWs reached China and were liberated.
+Five POWs reached China by boat and were liberated.
 Four were recaptured and sent to POW camps in Japan.
 Three of these prisoners lived to see the end of the war.

 Pvt.
 Leon Foster Atha died in the sinking of the Arisan Maru on October 24, 1944.
-Since he was lost as sea, his name appears on The Tablets of the Missing at the American Military Cemetery outside of Manila.
+Since he was lost as sea, his name appears on the Tablets of the Missing at the American Military Cemetery outside of Manila.